Paragon-Software-Group/paragon_apfs_sdk_ce/README.md

 ## Read-Write access

-Some operations require the full Read-Write sources (Paragon APFS SDK Pro: https://www.paragon-software.com/business/apfs-sdk-pro/ ).
+Some operations require the full Read-Write sources (The version will be available soon on site: https://www.paragon-software.com/ ).
 In the Community Edition these cases will return a "not implemented" error.

 | test name    | test description |